mayowaosibodu/Neural-Network-Package/README.md

 # Neural-Network-Package

-I'm presently focused on giving myself a very lucid understanding of neural networks.
-As I progress in understanding, I'll describe what I learn, in my own way, from scratch, here in code.
-In the end this should be neural network package with the functional essentials.
+This was me working to gain a lucid understandng of neural networks and the working principles behind them.
+Building this helped provide the foundation to work with established neural net conventions and libraries.